 This course provides the student with 135 hours of clinical extern assignments in various dental specialty practices, as well as general dentistry practices.
-This is an opportunity for students to obtain practical experience and to reinforce subject matter and skills learned in the classroom.
+Students will learn to integrate practical experience and to reinforce subject matter and skills taught in the classroom.
 Students will continue to be assessed with the same skills as DEN 225 and should be showing progression in this course.
+Students will continue to demonstrate the ability to pronounce, define, and spell key terms.
+Upon successful course completion, student will be able to demonstrate proficiency of skills required for the Dental Assistant.